 Sometimes, the better we become at martial arts, the easier we forget about the people who helped us in our journey.
 We must always respect our teammates, instructors, and opponents, as they helped us become the martial artists we are today.
 Respect is one of the cornerstones of all martial arts.

-Muay Thai World Champion and Evolve MMA Muay Thai instructor Orono Wor Petchpun is forever grateful to his trainers at Wor Petchpun Gym in Nahkon Ratchasima, Thailand, for giving him the chance to compete in Muay Thai.
-“At first, they didn’t let me fight because I was too weak and skinny,” says Orono.
-“But when they finally let me, I won my fight with a knockout.”
+Muay Thai World Champion and Evolve MMA Muay Thai instructor Nong-O Gaiyanghadao is forever grateful to his trainers, past and present, for giving him the chance to compete in Muay Thai.

 4) OVER-COMPLICATING EVERYTHING

 As martial artists, we are constantly looking for ways to improve ourselves.
 Whether its by revamping our existing techniques or trying new, fancy ones — we’re always trying to stay one step ahead.
 Unfortunately, some of these moves may not work for everyone.
 Go back to the basics and work on them.
 When you’ve solidified your fundamentals, you can move on to the fancy stuff (if you need to).

 Ten-time Brazillan Jiu-Jitsu World Champion Roger Gracie is known for his in depth knowledge of the basics.
 Simple and effective, the basic moves that Roger Gracie uses in all of his Brazilian Jiu-Jitsu matches helped paved the way to legendary status.
 “Jiu-jitsu is simple,” explains Roger.

 There are many ways to become a better martial artist and achieve your goals.
 But by avoiding these 4 common mistakes, you can ensure that your journey will be just a little bit smoother.

 You may also like: